If you are entering (or just beginning your studies) at another institution—and intend to transfer credit or an associate degree to an ISU

 There are exceptions, however, so please ask your advisor or ISU Transfer Central.

-- If you are interested in distance learning, visit DegreeLink for important information on credit transfer and admission requirements.
+- If you are interested in online learning, visit DegreeLink for important information on credit transfer and admission requirements.

 NOTE: The University has partnered with Ivy Tech Community College, Vincennes University, and other selected